 Sustainability at portfolio level

-Portfolio managers and analysts also conduct an active and constructive dialogue with the management or other relevant stakeholders of the invested companies regarding environmental, social and governance aspects (Engagement).
-Our voting rights are actively exercised at the AGM’s through proxy voting.
+Portfolio managers are engaged in an active and constructive dialog with the executives and other relevant stakeholders of portfolio companies on environmental, social and governance issues (engagement).
+Voting rights at annual general meetings of shareholders are actively exercised through proxy voting.

-In the following, our management approach of sustainability risks and ESG integration approach are described in detail.
+Management of sustainability risks and ESG integration approach

 In accordance with Regulation (EU) 2019/2088 of the European Parliament and the Council of the European Union of November 27, 2019 on sustainability-related disclosures in the financial services sector, Bellevue Asset Management AG is committed to transparency with respect to:

 - policy for managing sustainability risks,